PLANT LIST of rare and difficult-to-find trees and shrubs

 Buddleja forrestii ex Dick Fulcher £14.50

-Similar to the darker leaved forrestii with the 60cm drooping panicles.
-However, the flowers have a distinct pink hue.
-The leaves are a much lighter green with a brown indumentum beneath.
+This lovely shrub is similar to the darker leaved forrestii with the 60cm drooping panicles.
+However, the flowers have a distinct pink hue and the leaves are a much lighter green with a brown indumentum beneath.

 Buddleja heliophila £14.50

-Rare, tall shrub with light green-grey leaves on woolly stems.
-Fragrant rose-lavender flowers with an orange eye, hang in panicles of short-stalked clusters.
+A rare, tall, shrub with light green-grey leaves on woolly stems.
+The fragrant rose-lavender flowers have an orange eye and hang in panicles of short-stalked clusters.

 Buddleja megacephala £14.50

-Large bush or small tree, the ball shaped racemes carry burnt orange flowers which fade to yellow.
+This large bush carries ball-shaped racemes of burnt-orange flowers which fade to yellow.
 Central America.
 Very rare.